sourcegraph-testing/gitpod/install/infra/single-cluster/aws/README.md

 ### Cannot connect to the created cluster after a while

-There is a chance that your kubeconfig has gotten expired after a specific amount of time.
+There is a chance that thy kubeconfig has gotten expired after a specific amount of time.
 You can reconnect to the cluster by using:

 ``` sh
 aws eks --region <regon> update-kubeconfig --name <cluster_name>